QDUAIGroup/StereoIF-Net/README.md

 - TensorFlow 2.0.0 with Keras

-- GPU with RAM &ge; 12GB
+- GPU with memory &ge; 12GB

 - CUDA 10.0

+- Matlab R2017b or later

 Run: